U.S. News & World Report’s “Best Hospitals” ranks NYU Langone among the top 10 in the country for orthopedics, rheumatology, and rehabilitation.

 Members of our comprehensive medical team—physical medicine and rehabilitation doctors, orthopedic surgeons, athletic trainers, physical therapists, and acupuncturists—are actively involved in research and education into dance-related injuries and are dedicated to providing dancers with the following services:

 We’ve updated our Financial Assistance page with resources for dancers during the 2019 coronavirus disease (COVID-19) pandemic.Learn More

-We collaborate with other NYU Langone sports health experts to provide complete care that meets your medical, rehabilitation, and performance needs.
+As part of Sports Health at NYU Langone, we provide complete care that meets your medical, rehabilitation, and performance needs.

 We accept many types of health insurance.
 Financial assistance is available for those who qualify.
 No professional dancer or pre-professional dance student is turned away due to an inability to pay.

 To schedule an in-office appointment or a video visit, please call 212-598-6054.
 For more information about our services, you can call 212-598-6054 or email Harkness@NYULangone.org.
 Appointments for our Dance Clinic, physical therapy, and injury prevention assessments must be made by phone.

 You can also sign up to receive our e-newsletter, In Contact, as well as announcements about our clinical, educational, and research events, programs, and services for the dance and healthcare communities.

 We are leaders in dance medicine research.
 We also offer online and live continuing medical education (CME) and continuing education unit (CEU) certificate courses.
 Launched in 2020, the Harkness Center’s Postgraduate Performing Arts Physical Therapy Fellowship Program has achieved full accreditation with the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).